geoashley/cs-437-final-project/README.md

 Download the helper library from https://www.twilio.com/docs/node/install.
 Find your Account SID and Auth Token at twilio.com/console and set the environment variables.
 See http://twil.io/secure

+setup a .env file with the below config

 ````
 TWILIO_ACCOUNT_SID = <>
 TWILIO_AUTH_TOKEN = <>